killercoda/scenarios-helm/helm-get/intro.md

 <br>
-How to use the `helm get` command for fetching the details of installed charts.
+How to use the Helm for fetching the details of installed charts.